SerhiiDziuba1309/OptimusRentalCars/README.md

 - CSS Modules
 - react-icons

-## 📦 Основні функції
+## 📦 Key Features

-- Пошук та фільтрація автомобілів за брендом, ціною, пробігом
-- Додавання авто до обраного (збереження у localStorage)
-- Пагінація (Load More)
-- Сторінка деталей з формою бронювання
-- Нотифікація після бронювання
+- Search and filter cars by brand, price, and mileage
+- Add cars to favorites (saved in localStorage)
+- Pagination with "Load More" functionality
+- Car details page with a booking form
+- Notification after booking submission

-## 🚀 Запуск
+## 🚀 Getting Started

 ```bash
 npm install
 npm run dev
 ```

+## 👤 Author

+Developed by **Serhii Dziuba**